 Hammertoe occurs due to an imbalance in the muscles that help hold your toe straight.
 It causes a permanent bend in the middle joint of one (or multiple) toes that gradually stiffens over time.
 When left untreated, a hammertoe may become rigid and require surgery.

-To diagnose a high arch foot, Dr. Bhuta reviews your health history, asks about your symptoms and lifestyle, and physically examines the soles of your feet.
+To diagnose a high arch foot, the doctors review your health history, asks about your symptoms and lifestyle, and physically examine the soles of your feet.
 He then assesses your gait and the wear pattern on your shoes.

 If these measures don’t provide enough information to make a diagnosis, he might order additional testing like X-rays, a nerve conduction velocity study, or electromyography.

-Treatment for a high arch foot depends on the underlying cause and the severity of your symptoms.
-Dr. Bhuta might recommend:
+Treatment for a high arch foot depends on the underlying cause and the severity of your symptoms. the doctors might recommend:

 You might also benefit from regularly icing your feet or taking over-the-counter pain medication.